juansbr7/STAT545-hw01-Bonilla-Juan/README.md

 In the future, I see myself working with a team of knowledgable people doing research and learning something new everyday.

 * See some of my projects at ![Juan](http://juan-sebastian-bonilla.strikingly.com )

+### THIS REPO:

+This repo has diffrent folder with projects that I made to practice
++ Data mining
++ Data cleaning
++ Visualization
++ Document Design

 **Resources:**

 * Datacamp's course on cleaning data.